minprog/platforms/code_tools/2 type_checkers/index.md

     foo: int = 3

 That looks somewhat redundant, doesn't it?
-How can the *literal* `3` be anything else than an integer?
+How can the *literal* value `3` be anything else than an integer?
 This is where type inference kicks in.
-Tools such as `mypy` will try to infer the types of variables from their use.
+Tools will try to infer the types of variables from their use.
 It is quite safe to assume type inference is possible here, so probably best to just write:

     foo = 3

-Type inference does have its limitations, for instance `mypy` will not do any type inference in functions without type hints.
+Type inference does have its limitations, for instance `mypy`, a popular static type checker for Python, will not do any type inference in functions without type hints.
 To understand why, let's quickly look into function type hints.
 In the simplest form:

     def add(a: int, b: int) -> int: